ibm-cloud-docs/pattern-vpc-security/overview.md

  - [FAQs for {{site.data.keyword.Bluemix_notm:}} Internet Services](https://docs/cis?topic=cis-faq)
  - [Managing your CIS deployment](https://docs/cis?topic=cis-manage-your-cis-deployment)

-## Infrastructure and Endpoint Security
+## Infrastructure and Endpoint Security Domain
 {: #IES}

-## Core Network Protection / Network Segmentation
+## Core Network Protection / Network Segmentation Capability
 {: #core-network-protection}

 {{site.data.keyword.Bluemix_notm:}} provides several standard network isolation capabilities to help customer segregate and secure traffic and compute workloads.
 Please see the methocs.
 These isolation techniques ensure that any attacks are contained in a network area and to limit the “blast radius”.
 Please see the following links for more information on network segmentation: